zziro/log_analysis/README.md

    * unzip newsdata.zip

-   Then we you will see the file newsdata.sql, copy and paste it to the vagrant folder and execute the following command.
+   Then  you will see the file newsdata.sql, copy and paste it to the vagrant folder and execute the following command.

    fullstack-nanodegree-vm-master/vagrant$ psql -d news -f newsdata.sql